ltbittner/share-api/README.md

 #### postTwitterPhoto(params, success, error)
 **params**
 source (required) : source to photo you wish to share
 message : text to go along with image

+#### twitterIntent(params, success, error)
+**params**
+text : text to put in tweet
+url : website to share in tweet hashtags : comma seperated list of hashtags to include in tweet

 ## Tumblr
 Tumblr has a little bit of a different flow.
 See the examples section if you are confused.